 There is a seperate building for each department.
 The printmaking building is awesome with a staggering three floors all to itself.
 Michigan has a single printmaking ROOM.
 One can only imagine the cool stuff going down here.

+Next off I needed to get an Alien Registration Card, so Ken and I went to downtown Kyoto.
+Again, all I can do is marvel at the crazy traffic, Japanese style buildings, and about a million people riding around on bikes.
 Back at school, I headed to the cafeteria for lunch.
 Not much was discernable, but my meal was pretty good.
 After lunch, I wandered the classrooms a little more before heading home.
 In comes one of the scariest moments of my life.

-I have gotten lost in foreign cities before, however, all had the roman alphabet.
+To set the scene: I have gotten lost in foreign cities before, however, all had the roman alphabet.
 Also, there was always at least one point I could get back from.
 Hail a taxi, ask for the museum (which I had undoubtly walked to earlier) and everything was fine.
 Japan, not so much.
 I was told to take the shuttle and get off at the subway station.
 Go one stop, then walk down the street until I see the dorm.
 Simple enough?
 I get to the shuttle, get into the station, no problem.
 Then, how the heck do I buy a ticket?
 Everything is written in Japanese, of which I have zero understanding.
 To top it off, I don`t know the stop, nor the line I should be on.
 So, I chunk some change into the machine, press the bottoms that light up, and proceed to the platform.
 Once I get downstairs, I see two subway trains, one green and one red.
 For lack of a better reason, I choose the green train because it is my favorite color.
 This is not a good situation.
 As the subway pulls away, I'm thinking "oh please oh please oh please".
 I have no one to call if I get lost, no one.
 I get off at the next stop and things appear to be okay.
 I then follow a random person down a few streets until I find the canal.
 This canal that runs through my neighbor runs right next to my dorm, so follow the canal and it will take you home...eventually.
 Well, everything was okay!
 I couldn't believe it, nor could I have been happier.
-By the time I got home it was 5:30, and I just went straight to bed, totally exhausted.
+By the time I got home it was 5:30, and I just went straight to bed, totally exhausted. |

-For a quick catch up on past events:
+April 22, 2003 | Hajimatei (Beginning) For a quick catch up on past events:

-Going through immigration at the Kansai airport was uneventful.
+Day One* Saturday: Going through immigration at the Kansai airport was uneventful.
 I noticed a large number of people wearing surgical masks, no doubt because of SARS.
 It was pretty exciting to put my Japanese skills to use for the first time.

 After 22 hours of travel, I finally arrrive at the Shimogamo Dorm, my new digs for this summer.
 Shimogamo is a dorm for International students.
 There are about twenty residents, all Chinese except for my neighbor and myself.
 Immediately I am introduced to May.
 May is 29 years old from Burma and speaks a little English.
 She has been incredibly helpful, showing me around the dorm, cooking a couple meals for me, and taking me to the grocery store.
 After I met May, about ten other girls came to meet me.
 Now, I have been up for about the last 28 hours.
 There is no way I'm going to remember everyone's names, let alone stammer out some Japanese.
 At this point all I want to do is sleep.
 It wasn't long before Ken Rodgers (my contact at the Univeristy here) showed up.
 He took me to the International Office where I was able to call the folks assuring them all was well.
 After that I went back to the dorm and hit the hay.

-Today was spent mostly in shock.
+Day 2* Sunday: Today was spent mostly in shock.
 May took me to the grocery store, which contains not more the two discernable items.
 First off we got breakfast in bakery inside of the store.
 After grabbing a tray, an array of baked goods is set up for the choosing.
 I only recognized the cinnamon donut, but after that I was clueless.
 I grab some bun looking thing and I still don't have a clue what was in it, even after eating it.
 Something yellow...
 I notice English signs every where, most not making sense.
 The English is actually more of a style, and the average Japanese person cannot actually understand what it says.
 I noticed one shirt that read: "Happiness comes for cotent ment".
 May also took me to the 100 Yen shop where about other items like chopsticks, garbage can, etc.

 Sunday was a rainy day and after the store May and I went back to the dorm.
 I slept most of Sunday away, being exhausted from both travelling and the grocery store.
 Later that night May made me dinner.
 I had Japanese radish for my first time as well as gohan.
 Gohan is rice but here is the difference: rice = loose grains, served on a plate, eaten with a fork.
 Gohan = very sticky rice, served in a bowl, eaten with chopsticks, about a 10x times better than rice.
 May and I talked a lot, half in English, half in Japanese.
 We mainly talked about our families and our home countries.
 It was really interesting to hear what a Burmese person knew about America and certain stereotypes.
 After dinner I headed straight for bed.

-Today I went to school with Ken Rodgers as my tour guide.
+Day 3* Monday: Today I went to school with Ken Rodgers as my tour guide.
 I met my professors and was set up with a desk and locker in the printmaking building.
 A couple.

-Everything in Japan is different, I mean EVERYTHING.
+A Few Daily Differences: Everything in Japan is different, I mean EVERYTHING.
 First off, I really am tall here.
 Being a mere 5'5", it is neat to tower over other girls for once.
 Everytime you enter a room you must put on a new pair of shoes.
 When you first enter a house you must take off your shoes and leave the in the genkan (entrance way), putting on a pair of slippers.
 When you enter your rooom you take off your slippers.
 When you enter the bathroom there are community slippers you must put on.
 When you enter the kitchen, sink room, shower (of course), and laundry area, you change into a different pair of slippers.
 Here is where my giantness becomes a problem, my foot is about 5 sizes too big for any of the slippers.

 Traffic lights are horizontal and read right to left.
 Road signs are all different.
 People drive on the opposite side of the streets.
 Most cars are about the size of mini mini vans.
 Not as big as American cars, but larger than the ones in Europe.
 Streets in Kyoto are incredibly narrow.
 On some streets only one car can go through while the other car waits for his turn.
 Everyone, EVERYONE, rides a bike.
 With the combination of narrow streets, different traffic patterns, and that I haven't riden a bike since I was 12, I'm a little hesitant to hop on.